zyang1007/chuwa0808/README.md

 ### springboot: redbook

-**Validation** - check Request Body in controller layer, if not valid, returns customizied message.
+**Validation** - check Request Body of controller layer, if not valid, returns customizied message.

 On this branch, add Validation feature for Users' inputs: